Dimension-free estimates on $l^2 (\mathbb{Z} ^d)$ for discrete dyadic maximal function over $l^1$ balls: small scales: Estimates for the multiplier .

-where $c=-2 \log(0.93)=0.14514... $ \end{enumerate} } Proof of the first three points is contained in \cite{412678}, proof of point 4 is in theorem 8 of \cite{KRASIKOV200131}, point 5 is in lemma 2.2 of \cite{v010a003}.
+where $c=-2 \log(0.93)=0.14514... $ \end{enumerate} \end{Thm} The proof of the first two points is contained in \cite{412678}, the last point is \cite[Lemma 2.2]{v010a003}.
 The value of the constant $c$ is not explicitly given in \cite{v010a003}, however one can deduce it from its proof.
 From now on we define